Top of main content

 If you've gone a whole tax year without making a subscription to an existing ISA, you can now restart subscriptions without needing to complete a new application.

-It’s also now possible to make a partial transfer of subscriptions made in the current tax year.
+Since 6 April 2024, some providers allow you to make a partial transfer of subscriptions made in the current tax year, but HSBC is not currently allowing this.

 What happens if you already have a Help to Buy ISA?